day8/re-com/README.md

 rely on [Flexbox](http://css-tricks.com/snippets/css/a-guide-to-flexbox/)
 which [only works on modern browsers](http://caniuse.com/#feat=flexbox): Chrome, Firefox or IE11.

-So, for the next year or two, this library would be a poor fit if you're targeting the retail web, which is rife with Flexbox-less wastelands like IE10 and IE9.
+So, for the next year, this library would be a poor fit if you're targeting the retail web, which is rife with Flexbox-less wastelands like IE10 and IE9.

 I can also confirm that none of the components have been designed with mobile in mind, and that there's no attempt to handle media queries.
 It's just not that kind of widget library.

-Neither have we been particularly concerned about code size.
+Neither have we been particularly worried about code size.
+Other design goals have taken precidence.
+Our main demo app (aka demo.js) which incldues everything, plus demo code comes to about 167K zipped using `:optimzations` `:advanced` (expands to about 700K).
+That number incldued reactjs plus the cljs libs and runtime.

 Still here?
-Good, in that case, you're going to love re-com.
+Good.
+I'm glad we got all that negative stuff out the way.
+I think you  are going to love  re-com.

 ## So, Without Ado Being Any Furthered ...